11 · Warranty

 Phase 1 · Free replacement

 If the battery fails during this window, the retailer hands you a brand-new replacement at no cost.
-Length varies by brand (24 mo for budget batteries, up to 48 mo for premium AGM).
-This is the only phase that gives you a true free battery.
+Length varies by brand (18 to 24 mo for budget and entry lines, up to 48 mo for premium AGM).
+This is the only phase that gives you a true free battery, and for most brands it is now the entire warranty.

 Phase 2 · Prorated

-After the free period ends, you receive credit toward a new battery.
+On the brands that still prorate (EverStart, Interstate flooded), you receive credit toward a new battery after the free period ends.
 The credit shrinks linearly with time.
 By the end of the prorated period, the credit is essentially zero.
 The math is below.

 Worked example